slurm-personal/kubespray/README.md

 ansible-playbook -i inventory/mycluster/hosts.yaml  --become --become-user=root cluster.yml
 ```

-Note: When Ansible is already installed via system packages on the control machine, other python packages installed via `sudo pip install -r requirements.txt` will go to a different directory tree (e.g. `/usr/local/lib/python2.7/dist-packages` on Ubuntu) from Ansible's (e.g. `/usr/lib/python2.7/dist-packages/ansible` still on Ubuntu).
+Note: When Ansible is already installed via system packages on the control machine, other python packages installed via `sudo pip3 install -r requirements.txt` will go to a different directory tree (e.g. `/usr/local/lib/python2.7/dist-packages` on Ubuntu) from Ansible's (e.g. `/usr/lib/python2.7/dist-packages/ansible` still on Ubuntu).
 As a consequence, `ansible-playbook` command will fail with:

 ```raw